lyteword/chspurgeon-tod/volume-3/psalm-74.md

 (c) Indwelling.

-2\.The prayer arising from it: *Remember.*
+2\.
+The prayer arising from it: *Remember.*

 **Verse 3.** Church mischief.

-1\.The church has enemies.
+1\.
+The church has enemies.

-2\.Wickedness in the church is their great weapon.
+2\.
+Wickedness in the church is their great weapon.

-3\.This causes much desolation to weak saints, to enquirers, to peace, to prayer, to usefulness.
+3\.
+This causes much desolation to weak saints, to enquirers, to peace, to prayer, to usefulness.

-4\.The cure for it is God's interposition.
+4\.
+The cure for it is God's interposition.

 **Verses 3-4.** The power of prayer.

-1\.On one side were,
+1\.
+On one side were,

 (a) Desolation: *perpetual,* etc.